Go to top of page

 We currently offer a range of programs and initiatives to support student mental health and wellbeing.
 Schools deliver curriculum and other programs that promote positive student mental health and wellbeing.

-Student wellbeing leaders work in all schools to coordinate wellbeing supports to encourage student learning.
+Student wellbeing leaders work in schools to coordinate wellbeing supports to encourage student learning.
 Their role includes providing advice and support to students, parents, educators and the broader community.
 Student wellbeing leaders can assist with a range of issues including attendance, behaviour and learning and helping students and families to manage issues.